runtimeverification/erc20-semantics/erc20.md

 receiver does not overflow.
-The ERC20 standard does not cover overflow, but many implementations throw when overflow occurs, so we prefer to do the same in our specification (the throwing rules follow the successful ones).
+The ERC20 standard does not cover overflow, but many implementations throw when overflow occurs, so we prefer to do the same in our specification (the throwing rules are given after the successful ones).

-##### Case 2: Caller same as receiver; success
+#### 3.3.5.2 Case 2: Caller same as receiver; success

 Next we discuss successful transfers from the caller to itself.
 A self transfer is useless, so it will likely not happen in practice.
-Yet, a complete specification of ERC20 must nevertheless consider it.
+Yet, a complete specification to be used for smart contract verification must nevertheless consider it.
 There are at least three possible behaviors to consider for self transfers:

 1. Throw.